 - Place the rice in the nonstick stockpot.
 Add 4 cups of cold water and ¼ tsp salt.
-Bring it to a full boil over medium heat.
+Bring it to a boil over medium heat.
 Reduce the heat to medium low and cook uncovered until the rice grains fall apart and have a creamy texture.
-Most of the water will be cooked off with some minimal sticky liquid mixed in with the rice (about 20-25 minutes).
-You should be able to drag a wooden spoon across the bottom of the pot and leave a clear track for a few seconds, without any liquid.
+Most of the water will be cooked off, about 20-25 minutes.

-- Add the milk one cup at a time to the cooked rice.
+- Add the milk two cups at a time to the cooked rice.
 After each addition continue cooking over medium-low heat.
-When the mixture comes to a soft boil and thickens add the next cup of milk; this will take from 5 to 10 minutes (as the volume increases with every addition of milk it takes longer to come to another boil).
+When the mixture comes to a soft boil and thickens, add more.
+This will take from 5 to 10 minutes.
+As you add more milk it will take longer to thicken.

 - Add the last cup of milk and rosewater.
-Cook for another 10 minutes.
-The pudding will be creamy and thick, and it will thicken further as it cools.
+Cook 10 more minutes and stir several times.
+The pudding will be creamy and thick, and it will thicken further after it is chilled.

 - Remove the pot from the heat and ladle the Shir Berenj among the serving bowls.